fenago/ml-workshop/lab_guides/Lab_3.md

 dataset, measure a model\'s performance, and perform error analysis.

+#### Pre-reqs:
+- Google Chrome (Recommended)

+#### Lab Environment
+Notebooks are ready to run.
+All packages have been installed.
+There is no requirement for any setup.

+All examples are present in `~/work/ml-workshop/Lab03` folder.

+You can access lab at `http://<host-ip>/lab/workspaces/lab3_Supervised`

 The following diagram shows the process of selecting the ideal model and using the sets mentioned:

 ![Figure 3.1: Dataset partition purposes ](./images/B15781_03_01.jpg)

 The following diagram displays the proportional partition of the dataset